 (3) Who Can Initiate a Requisition?

 (A) University employees with authorized access to the PeopleSoft FMS must submit a request form and complete the required training program.
 Requestors must be trained prior to using the online purchase requisition module.
-Requestors can register on-line at e-procurement training and may access the user guide at e-procurement manual.
+Requestors can contact the purchasing office for training and may access the requisition user guides on the purchasing website for reference materials.

-(B) All approvers including, but not limited to, project managers, fund managers (funds 000, 145 & capital) and vice presidents will be set up with access to view and approve requisitions.
-Training for approvers is available by request by contacting the purchasing office at 509-963-1001 or firstname.lastname@example.org.
+(B) All approvers including, but not limited to, department/project managers, fund managers (funds 000, 145 & capital) and vice presidents will be set up with access to view and approve requisitions.
+Training for approvers is available by request by contacting the purchasing office.

 (4) Online Requisition Approval Process